ConnorGray/NotebookWebsiteTools/README.md

 # NotebookWebsiteTools

-A static site generated based on Wolfram Notebooks.
+A static site generator based on Wolfram Notebooks.

 ## Examples